srobo/docs/simulator/simulated_robot.md

 | A4  | Front       | `INPUT`       |
 | A5  | Back        | `INPUT`       |

 These are shown as blue boards with silver transceivers on the robot.
+They can see in a narrow cone up to a maximum of about 5m away.
+Since these sensors rely on echoes being reflected back from objects, if the angle of incidence between the sensor's pulse and the contacted surface exceeds 22.5 degrees then the sensor will be unable to detect the object.

+You can access the ultrasound sensors using `robot.arduino.pins[AX]`, where '`AX`' is between `A0` and `A5`.
+Make sure you set the pin mode to `INPUT`.
 The `analog_read` method will return the distance in metres.
-They can see in a narrow cone up to a maximum of about 2m away.
-Since these sensors rely on echoes being reflected back from objects, if the angle of incidence between the sensor's pulse and the contacted surface exceeds 22.5 degrees then the sensor will be unable to detect the object.
+You can read more in the [arduino programming docs page][arduino-programming].

 ### LEDs

+Your robot has two LEDs mounted in clearly visible points on the robot.
 The LEDs are attached to digital pins 3-4:

 | Pin | Location      | Required Mode |
 |-----|---------------|---------------|
 | 3   | Red (lower)   | `OUTPUT`      |
 | 4   | Green (upper) | `OUTPUT`      |

+You can access the LEDs using `robot.arduino.pins[3]` or `robot.arduino.pins[4]`.
+For the red or green LED, respectively.
+Make sure you set the pin mode to `OUTPUT`.
+You can read more in the [arduino programming docs page][arduino-programming].

 Using the `digital_write` method, you can set these to `True` (On) or `False` (Off).